fluxcd/helm-controller/docs/spec/v2beta1/helmreleases.md

 ## Helm chart template

-The `spec.chart.spec` values are used by the helm-controller as a template to create a new `HelmChart` resource with the given spec.
+The `spec.chart` values are used by the helm-controller as a template to create a new `HelmChart` resource with the given spec.

 The `spec.chart.spec.sourceRef` is a reference to an object managed by